 Marc was Program Chair of EWRL 2012, Workshops Chair of RSS 2013, EXPO Chair at ICML 2020, Tutorials Chair at NeurIPS 2021, and Program Chair at ICLR 2022.
-He is an elected member of the ICML Board.
-He received Paper Awards at ICRA 2014, ICCAS 2016, ICML 2020, and AISTATS 2021.
+He is an elected member of the ICML Board and serves on the Scientific Advisory Boards of the National Oceanography Centre as well as the United Nations University Global AI Network.
+He received Paper Awards at ICRA 2014, ICCAS 2016, ICML 2020, AISTATS 2021, and FAccT 2023.
 In 2019, Marc co-organized the Machine Learning Summer School in London.

 In 2018, Marc received The President’s Award for Outstanding Early Career Researcher at Imperial College.
 He is a recipient of a Google Faculty Research Award and a Microsoft PhD Grant.